aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/set-output-image-resolution/_index.md

 import com.aspose.note.SaveFormat;
 ```

+## How to increase jpeg dpi when exporting OneNote images

-## Step 1: Load the OneNote Document
+### Step 1: Load the OneNote Document

 Start by loading the OneNote document into your Java application: